DevashishPrasad/Real-time-Human-Authentication/Benchmarking/Face/Face Landmarks/readme.md

-# This folder contains benchmarking results for facial landmarks
+# This folder contains benchmarking results for facial landmark techniques